 Screening

-Ebola virus infection is communicable mainly through close physical contact with infected patients.
+Ebola disease is communicable mainly through close physical contact with infected patients.
 There is no evidence of a risk of infection before patients are symptomatic, but late diagnosis delays effective patient isolation, allowing for potential transmission of the infection among contacts.
 Screening and active case finding is, therefore, an essential management strategy to avoid or stop an epidemic.

 Early diagnosis hinges on identifying patients who are at risk.
 Case definitions developed by the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC) are based on the presence of a history of exposure, as well as clinical evidence of illness (e.g., fever, headache, myalgia).
 Within epidemic areas, history of exposure is less useful.
 Links to the case definitions by the CDC and WHO are below: